-Some people can tell when an outbreak of herpes is about to happen; they may feel tingling or pain in the affected skin or some other sign.
-This is the best time to start taking antiviral medication, as it may prevent a full outbreak from occurring.
+Some people can tell when an episode of herpes is about to happen; they may feel tingling or pain in the affected skin or some other sign.
+This is the best time to start taking antiviral medication, as it may prevent a full episode from occurring.
 See your doctor, discuss your symptoms and have the medication on hand.

 Sometimes, recurrent symptoms may be so mild that you only need local treatments.

-For some people, herpes causes frequent, troubling outbreaks.
+For some people, herpes causes frequent and troubling episodes.
 These people can take medication regularly to prevent outbreaks.
 Discuss your treatment with a doctor.

 If I have herpes how can I protect myself and others?